 I couldn’t understand why this giving and receiving thing wasn’t working for us.
 Seemingly we applied all the “natural” ways the world defines as financials principles.
 In my former career of banking I read many financial books: The Millionaire Next Store, Rich Dad Poor Dad, 9 Steps to Financial Freedom, and The Courage to Be Rich.
 You name it, I read it.

 At first I thought not another financial book; I have already heard it all.
 But I felt led to purchase the book, and began reading it right away.
-I must say it is by far the best financial book I have ever read.
+I must say it was by far, the best financial book I ever read.

-You see, I had more faith in my knowledge of what I knew in the financial world, then I did in the supernatural, or we could say in kingdom finances.
+You see, I had more faith in my knowledge of what I knew in the financial world, than I did in kingdom finances.
 No wonder things weren’t working for us.

-The biggest lesson we learned in this book was that tithing alone does not work.
-You are going to have to do more than just bring your tithe to church and quote a confession.
+The biggest lesson we learned in this book was that tithing alone doesn’t work.
+We’re going to have to do more than just bring your tithe to church and quote a confession.